Designing Accessible Error Toast Notifications

 }

-3. Call .focus() on stored element after DOM removal.
+3. Call .focus() on the stored element after DOM removal.

-Edge Case: If the triggering element is removed from the DOM during validation, fallback focus to the nearest form field or <main> element.
-Debugging Protocol: Use document.activeElement console logging before and after dismissal to verify focus restoration paths across different browser engines.
+Edge Case: If the triggering element is removed from the DOM during validation, fall back to the nearest form field or the <main> element.
+Debugging Protocol: Log document.activeElement before and after dismissal to verify focus restoration paths across browser engines.

 Auto-Dismiss Timing and WCAG 2.2.2 Compliance